2-6-2: Germany

 It was not until 1941 that the Deutsche Reichsbahn received prairie tender locomotives again.
 The series 23, which was procured in two prototypes, was to be procured as a passenger locomotive in up to 800 copies from 1941 as a replacement for the prussian P8, but the Second World War made these plans obsolete in favor of urgently required freight locomotives.
 After the war, both the Deutsche Bundesbahn with the DB class 23 and the Deutsche Reichsbahn in the GDR with the DR class 23.10 each procured a good 100 new prairie locomotives.
-However, due to structural change, the last units remained in operation for an average of less than 20 years and were taken out of service until around the mid-1970s.
+However, due to structural change, the last units remained in operation for an average of less than 20 years and were taken out of service around the mid-1970s.